 Adding pages to your sitemap

 WriteMaps provides a simple method for creating and deleting pages from your sitemap–click the green plus icons beneath any page to create another page linked to that page, click the grey “x” icon to delete a page.
-New branches are easily created or destroyed.
+New branches are easily created or destroyed avoiding the tedium associated with other common diagramming solutions like Visio.

-Every page you create contains editable fields for the planned URL and notes.
+Every page you create contains convenient editable fields for the planned URL and notes.

 While building your sitemap, you can work in either an indented outline or tree structure view.
 You can even toggle the view back and forth as you work allowing you to more easily work with sitemaps of varying structure.
 The zoom feature allows you to scale the workspace to get a better overall picture of your work, while in either view you can “rollup” and hide a branch of a sitemap to fit more on the screen.